... the fun part of Medical Device Process Validation!

 That means we must set our parameters to their limits and run the process.

-However, we do not even have process parameters at this stage, nor do we know its limits.
-That leads us to the next step.
+However, we do not even have process parameters at this stage, nor do we know their limits.

 How to Establish a Process Window